-(ANIMAL WELFARE) What does Certified Humane really mean?
+(HUMANE EATING/ANIMAL WELFARE) What does Certified Humane really mean?
 Organic?
 Free range?
 What’s the difference between these and how do they affect us?
-We’ve compiled the ultimate list for all your answers to what humane labeling really means and the animals behind it. — Global Animal
+We’ve compiled the ultimate list with all of the answers to what humane labeling really means and the animals behind the labels. — Global Animal

 First, a quick breakdown: